Skip to content

 EXHIBITIONS – THE ART AND SOUL OF PAPER (NORWICH – CITY CENTRE)

-56 paper artists from around the world respond to washi, organised by the International Association of Hand Papermakers and Paper Artists (IAPMA).
+56 paper artists from around the world respond to washi, organised by the International Association of Hand Papermakers and Paper Artists (IAPMA) (link opens in a new window).

-Mandell’s Gallery and 20 Elm Hill Display Windows (11 March – 6 April);
+Mandell’s Gallery (link opens in a new window) and 20 Elm Hill Display Windows (11 March – 6 April);

-Anteros Arts Foundation and the ArtShopProject (11 March – 20 April).
+Anteros Arts Foundation (link opens in a new window) and the ArtShopProject (11 March – 20 April).

 Within easy walking distance of the NUA Gallery.